Work portfolio

 - I speak regularly at local, regional, and national conferences.

-- I blog and publish widely about UX, inclusive design, and design system.
+- I blog, publish, and present about UX, inclusive design, and design systems.

 - I’ve taught semesterlong UX courses at the graduate level.